 SummaryRead the full fact sheet

-About ECG test
+About an ECG test

 The three major types of ECG are:

-Immediately after an ECG procedure
+Having an ECG

 Possible complications of an ECG